National Bank of Czechoslovakia: World War II and aftermath

-Under communism, the role of the State Bank expanded to that of a commercial bank, central bank, and investment bank.
+Under the communist single-tier banking system, the role of the State Bank expanded to that of a commercial bank, central bank, and investment bank.
 The institution was a supervisory agent of the government, in charge of planning for the economic needs of the country.
 The State Bank granted credit to the individuals that needed capital to meet their business's economic expectations.
 It also acted as the supervisor of the other state-owned banks, including two savings bank and the Commercial Bank of Czechoslovakia which was in charge of foreign currency exchange.
 In 1958, the State Bank took control over all capital allocation.